jbis95/3040_A2/README.md

 Most likely a resume is written in Word, so to convert into Markdown, type in the whole resume and format it to make it look like in Word.

 #### Step 2: Host Resume on GitHub Pages
 At the end of this step the Markdown file ```index.md``` will become public and render at a url specified later.
-The resume will be viewable exactly how the preview window in Atom shown.
+The resume will be viewable exactly how the preview window in Atom is shown.
+GitHub Pages is a feature in GitHub that allows hosting a static site for free!
+All you need is a Markdown file and a GitHub account.

 ##### 1. Login to GitHub
 Go to ```github.com``` and enter username and password.